-At Jungle Culture, our motto is that shaving doesn’t need to be wasteful and it doesn’t need to be boring either!
+At Jungle Culture, our motto is that shaving with a reusable razordoesn’t need to be wasteful and it doesn’t need to be boring either!
 We want to inspire everyone to switch to a more luxurious, invigorating and totally sustainable way of blitzing any unwanted hair.

-Our eco-shop is brimming with unisex plastic-free razors and zero waste shaving soap.
+Our eco-shop is brimming with safety razors for women and zero waste shaving soaps.
 But, we know that getting to grips with how to use shaving soap can be just as confusing as learning how to use a safety razor can be daunting.

 So now, we’re going to run over all the basics of sustainable shaving and answer the questions that our team hears the most.

 - What's the difference between shaving soap and shaving foam?

 - How to use shaving soap

 - How long does shaving soap last?

 Let’s find you the best shaving soap barand incite you to try a plastic-free razor today!